hiebra/rpdb/README.md

 1. If not done for any importing or imported module, add the line `__import__('com.softalks.debug')` at the start of your module
 1. Run the proper use case of the external program loading your module
 1. Wait a few seconds until execution stops
 1. Execution should pause at line 29 of `debug.py`.
-Press F8 to jump to your first breakpoint
+Press F8 to continue running until your first breakpoint
 ### notes
 * All modules with the namespace `com.softalks` are debuggable by design.
 If your module (or any loaded module importing yours) imports any module with that namespace, you can ignore the fourth requirement